Simon & Schuster: 2020s

 In March 2020, ViacomCBS CEO Bob Bakish announced the company's intention to sell the Simon & Schuster division, as it "does not have significant connection for our broader business."
 Bakish expected the sale to close in 2020, a date that was delayed by the COVID-19 pandemic.

+In May 2020, the company's CEO Carolyn Reidy died unexpectedly from a heart attack.
+Jonathan Karp was appointed as her replacement.

-In September 2020, German media group Bertelsmann, which owns Penguin Random House, announced that it was interested in acquiring Simon & Schuster.
+A purchase by German media group Bertelsmann was eventually blocked on anti-trust grounds.
+In September 2020 Bertelsmann, which owns Penguin Random House, announced that it was interested in acquiring Simon & Schuster.
 According to Bertelsmann chief executive and chairman Thomas Rabe, "We've been the most active player on the consolidation of the book publishing market in the last 10 years.
 We combined Penguin and Random House very successfully to create by far the largest book publisher in the world, actually the only global book publisher.
 Given this position we would, of course, be interested in Simon & Schuster."
 Vivendi, which owns the French publisher Editis, and News Corp, which owns HarperCollins, were also named as contenders in acquiring Simon & Schuster.
 ViacomCBS expected the bids to be placed before November 26, 2020.

-On November 25, 2020, ViacomCBS announced it would sell Simon & Schuster to Penguin Random House for $2.175 billion.
-The deal was expected to close in 2022, but was blocked by US federal judge Florence Y. Pan on October 31, 2022.
-An appeal to the court ruling was announced a day later by Bertelsmann, but it was ultimately canceled on November 21.
+On November 25, 2020, ViacomCBS announced it would sell Simon & Schuster to Penguin Random House for $2.175 billion, with the deal expected to close in 2022.
+On November 2, 2021, the United States Department of Justice filed a civil antitrust lawsuit to block the acquisition, arguing the combined publisher would have too much influence over books and author payments.
+A federal judge sided with the government, leading Paramount to nullify the deal in November 2022.
+An appeal to the court ruling was announced a day later by Bertelsmann, but canceled November 21.